 There are many advantages for your pet to receiving regular nurse check-ups.
-Many nurse services are absolutely free, and the rest considerably less expensive than when done in a consultation with a veterinary surgeon.
-Nurse appointments with Head Nurse Estelle, Steph and Susie often have a longer time allocated in order that we can really get to know your pet and they are available for a variety of consultations, mornings and afternoons.
+Many nurse services are absolutely free, and the rest considerably less expensive than when in a consultation with a veterinary surgeon.
+Nurse appointments with Estelle, Steph Susie, Emily, and Jess often have a longer time allocated in order that we can really get to know your pet and they are available for a variety of consultations, mornings and afternoons.

 We strongly recommend a microchip implant for all of your pets to ensure that he or she may be identified easily should they go missing.
 Microchips are easily implanted with a quick injection into the scruff of the neck and checked to ensure they can be read by a scanner.
 Should a stray animal be brought into the surgery our nurses will happily scan them for an identification microchip and assist you in finding the owner through the national Pet Log database.

 If you are not sure how to check your pet’s coat or what to look for our nurses will show you what to do and explain how and where parasites are likely to be found and how to treat them.
 Worming advice and pill administration is also available.

 We love meeting your new puppies and It’s an ideal opportunity to socialise your him or her, while finding out how to keep them happy and healthy.